mvykool/Fetch-app/README.md

 <img align="center" src="main/public/search.png" alt="setup" width="820" height="400"/>

-A React application that helps users find and match with dogs for adoption using the Fetch API.
-The application provides a seamless experience for searching, filtering, and favoriting dogs to find the perfect match.
+A React application that helps users find and match with dogs for adoption.
+The application allows the user to search, filter, and mark dogs as favorites to find the perfect match.
+Link to deployed website: https://fetch-app-eta.vercel.app/

 ## Features

-- **User Authentication**: Secure login system using email and name
+- **User Authentication**: Login system using email and name
 - **Dog Search**:
   - Browse available dogs with pagination support
   - Filter dogs by breed
   - Sort results alphabetically by breed (ascending/descending)
-  - View comprehensive dog information including image, name, age, location, and breed
+  - Includes dog's information, image, name, age, location, and breed
+  - Search by zip code
 - **Favorites System**:
   - Add/remove dogs to favorites list
   - Generate matches based on favorited dogs
-- **Location Integration**:
-  - Search dogs by location using ZIP codes
-  - View detailed location information

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Built With